retobuergisser/homepage/content/home/teaching.md

 #### University of Zurich

-* Social democracy in the 21st century in Switzerland and Europe, BA Seminar, Spring 2025.
+* Social Democracy in the 21st century in Switzerland and Europe, BA Seminar, Spring 2025.
 * The Political Economy of Climate Change, MA Seminar, Spring 2025.
 * Swiss Politics in Comparative Perspective, BA Lecture, Fall 2024.
 * The Political Economy of Climate Change, MA Seminar, Spring 2024.